actions/setup-go/README.md

 ## Using setup-go on GHES

 setup-go comes pre-installed on GHES when Actions is enabled.
-For dynamic Go version downloads, the action fetches distributions from actions/go-versions on github.com (external to your appliance).
+For dynamic Go version downloads, the action fetches distributions from the [go-versions repository](https://github.com/actions/go-versions/) on github.com (external to your appliance).

 These calls to `actions/go-versions` are made via unauthenticated requests, which are limited to 60 requests per hour per IP.
 If more requests are made within the time frame, then the action leverages the raw API to retrieve the version-manifest.
 This approach does not impose a rate limit and hence facilitates unrestricted consumption.
 This is particularly beneficial for GHES runners, which often share the same IP, to avoid the quick exhaustion of the unauthenticated rate limit.
 If that fails as well the action will try to download versions directly from [go.dev](https://storage.googleapis.com/golang).